 Visit A Distillery:

-Majority of the pisco distillery’s are found closer to Pisco Elqui, however there is one worth mentioning in Vicuña, the Cooperativa Capel Vicuña on Camino a Peralillo Street.
-Depending on what you want from your pisco experience, they have simple 40 minute tours for $4,000 right up to their premium tours which last 1.5our and cost $15,000.
-It is open all week from 10am-7.30pm.
+The majority of the Pisco distilleries are found closer to Pisco Elqui, however, there is one worth mentioning in Vicuña, the Cooperativa Capel Vicuña on Camino a Peralillo Street.
+Depending on what you want from your Pisco experience, they have simple 40-minute tours for $4,000 right up to their premium tours which last 1.5 hours and cost $15,000.
+It is open all week from 10 am-7.30 pm.
 Check out their website for further details here.

 Sunken into the depths of the Elqui Valley, Pisco Elqui and overshadowed by the nearby mountains and blanketed by the sparkling clear skies, both during the night and day.